huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

     }
 ]
 ```
-6) Show the API command for “Add Phone” and provide a screenshot of the output (1 Marks)
+6) Show the API command for “Add Phone” and provide a screenshot of the output (1 Marks)<br/>
 ```bash
 Add phone (POST)
 http post http://localhost/api/contacts/3/phones name="Home" number="011111”